furkancaglar/primitive-worker-pool/README.md

 ### Example project

-Type `go run main.go` in command line to run the application.
+Type `go run main.go` command in the root project directory to run the application.